In Mauritania, push to phase out private schools divides opinion

 A more urgent challenge is getting enough children in rural areas enrolled, he said.
 The vast but sparsely populated country is peppered with tiny settlements, making it harder for people in the countryside to reach their closest public school.

-Abdel-Wedoud, the private school teacher and government critic, said the issue is being politicised.
+But Abdel-Wedoud, the private school teacher, said the issue is being politicised.
 The legacies of division in Mauritania are being overblown, he argued, adding that different ethnic groups have interacted freely for decades.

 “It is as if the state is asking for something that already exists,” he said.
 “It is asking for Mauritanian children to study in one school, while in reality, Mauritanian children are already studying together in private education, across all backgrounds, languages, and social classes.”